 I was confident when founding my own web design firm in 2005 because I was never just technical — I’ve managed multi-million dollar projects, gave presentations to major corporation top-brass, and trained professional sales people in the use of my systems at national sales meetings.
 So I typically talk jargon-free to my clients: medical doctors, lawyers, and financial planners; therapists and academics; the small business owners and high finance entrepreneurs; the lawyers and nonprofit treehuggers.
 I have a great job.

 When you call 551-579-4865, you will talk to me.
 I will always be your point of contact and will manage every aspect of your project.
-All work on your project will be performed either by me or associates under my supervision at our office here in Englewood, NJ.
+All work on your project will be performed either by me or associates under my supervision at our office here in Bayonne, NJ.

 - IT project leader and consultant at Panasonic from 1983 to 2005; Matsushita Electric Corp of America is a subsidiary of an electronics and appliances firm based in Osaka, Japan.
 Responsible for design and development of multiple major software projects.